arb1ona/blog_app/README.md

-Restrict actions from UI
+Restrict actions for articles controller

-- Restricted the new article creation option in the navigation menu to logged in users only.

-- Added a dropdown with users profile action links.
+- Added require user method in application controller.

+- Added require same user private method in articles controller.

+- Used the two methods defined above as before_action methods in a few actions to restrict activities in the articles controller.